 Since oscillating tools are relatively new compared to circular saws and power drills, shoppers may not be aware of everythingthey can do.
 This section will point out some key considerations they will want to consider when shopping for the best oscillating tool.

 When oscillating tools first hit the market, they were exclusively corded.
 Recent advances in lithium-ion battery technology, however, have allowed manufacturers to offer comparable battery-powered options.
 Today, shoppers can get both corded and cordless options, and each type has its perks.
 We tested both corded and cordless models.

 - A corded oscillating tool is typically the way to go if using an oscillating tool frequently and for long durations, since users won’t be wasting time recharging batteries.
 Corded power tools work as long as there is electricity available, but they are limited by the length of their cord.

 - Cordless oscillating tools are well suited for a construction site or during a renovation, where cords can be a tripping hazard when using it in different locations around the site.
 Their lithium-ion batteries are now powerful enough to tackle many jobs that corded models can, and the added portability can be a plus on a big jobsite.

 Power and Speed

-Keep in mind, however, that power isn’t as important as having the right blade on your tool and setting it to the proper speed.
-Cutting metal requires lower speeds than wood, so be sure to choose an oscillating tool with an adjustable speed range.
-Look for tools with oscillating speed ranges between 8,000 and 20,000 oscillations per minute for optimal usability in most home improvement projects.
+One feature is more important than most others when choosing the best oscillating tool: variable-speed control.
+The ability to adjust the speed is a must-have for successfully using an oscillating tool.
+For example, cutting metal requires lower speeds than cutting wood, so choose an oscillating tool with an adjustable speed range for the most significant degree of versatility.
+Look for tools with speed ranges between 8,000 and 20,000 OPM for optimal usability in most home improvement projects.